hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 * 'built-in' transaction families - Endpoint Registry and Integer Key Registry

-**sawtooth-mktplace** - This repository contains the MarketPlace Transaction Family.
-This demonstrates how to inherit and extend base sawtooth-core object types to implement a custom transaction family. sawtooth-mktplace also includes a command line interface called *mktclient* for interacting with validators running the MarketPlace Transaction Family.
+Additionally, **sawtooth-core** also contains code that was previously located in separate repositories:

-**sawtooth-validator** - This repository contains the implementation of a server, known as the validator.
+**validator** - The implementation of a server, known as the validator.
 The validator acts as a node on the gossip network, as defined by sawtooth-core.
 Validators exchange and act upon messages, as defined by the core classes and via additional plug-in transaction families like the MarketPlace Transaction Family.

+**mktplace** - This repository contains the MarketPlace Transaction Family.
+This demonstrates how to inherit and extend base sawtooth-core object types to implement a custom transaction family. sawtooth-mktplace also includes a command line interface called *mktclient* for interacting with validators running the MarketPlace Transaction Family.

+    * Example code, in the form of games, which demonstrate key concepts of Sawtooth Lake
+    * Tools including a Vagrant environment for easily launching a network of validators
+    * Source files for this documentation

+One repository contains all of the the code needed:

+sawtooth-core
+    Contains fundamental classes used throughout the Sawtooth Lake project, as well as:

+    * The implementation of the validator process which runs on each node
+    * The implementation of a transaction family for buying, selling and trading digital assets, and a client program for interacting with a node to execute market transactions
+    * Example code, in the form of games, which demonstrate key concepts of Sawtooth Lake
+    * Tools including a Vagrant environment for easily launching a network of validators
+    * Source files for this documentation

 Core Architecture
 =================